KollerSAO/CheatSheet-Go/README.md

 Golang is a good languange that does not allow variables or anything else to be not used in code.
 You can not declare a variable and never use them you just can not.
 But if you wanna delete them there is the Garbage collection it is your garbage man.
-Golang nows when a variable is not used anymore and deletes them.
-Pointers are different, you just need to not use them anymore then there are gone.
+Golang knows when a variable is not used anymore and deletes them.
 ---
  ## Pointers
  In Golang and for example c there is something like a pointer